-

 Despite its name, Yashi Xiang has a very pleasant and refined taste.

 - Aroma: Fresh, floral, with light citrus notes and hints of honey.
-Sometimes you can detect hints of hazelnuts or even chocolate in the aroma.
+Sometimes hints of hazelnuts or even chocolate can be detected.

-- Taste: Rich, balanced, with a slight bitterness, grapefruit notes and a long sweet aftertaste.
-The taste may vary depending on the degree of fermentation and the time of infusion.
+- Flavor: Rich, balanced, with a slight bitterness, hints of grapefruit, and a long, sweet finish.
+Flavor may vary depending on the degree of fermentation and steeping time.

 Properties of tea